fbpx

 Osteopath for Sports Injuries

-Ankle sprains
+Ankle Sprains

 Ankle sprains are super common, nearly everyone will say “yeah I rolled my ankle once before”.
-Ankle sprains are commonly seen in sports with lots of jumping and explosive change of direction such as netball, basketball and soccer.

 Common symptoms of an ankle sprain are pain, swelling, tenderness, bruising, restricted motion and instability.

-Complications: When the ligament is stretched forcefully it has the potential to pull at the bone with such strength that it can result in what is known as an ‘Avulsion Fracture’.
+NOTE: When the ligament is stretched forcefully it has the potential to pull at the bone with such strength that it can result in what is known as an ‘Avulsion Fracture’.
 This type of injury will require more extensive management and rehab, and also a longer healing time.

-Tennis Elbow
+Tennis Elbow - (aka Lateral Epicondilitis)

-Tennis elbow is a common name for lateral epicondylitis.
+Tennis elbow is a common name for lateral epicondilitis.
 Tennis elbow pain stems from irritated muscles and tendons that connect the forearm to the upper arm, passing over the elbow joint on the outside.

-Tennis elbow is often caused by overuse and repetitive movements such as playing tennis.
+lateral epicondilitis | tennis elbow | elbow painIt’s usually caused by overuse and repetitive movements such as playing tennis.
 Despite the name it can also occur in people who don’t play tennis too..

 It is a common finding that the shoulder on the affected side is sitting in a poor biomechanical position which then overloads the forearm to perform a bigger task.
 Alongside strengthening the forearm with a specific re-loading program, it’s imperative that the shoulder mechanics are re-trained to reduce recurrence.